+For projects which require a construction general permit through the State of Tennessee, the SWPPP (plan and narrative) shall be prepared by a person in accordance with the current State of Tennessee Construction General Permit and submitted to the Town.
+The SWPPP shall contain all information required by the current State of Tennessee Construction General Permit.
+Be aware that the requirements for projects which drain into impaired or exceptional Waters of the State are different than for projects draining to an unimpaired Water of the State.

+The plan shall include at least the following:
-Project description.
-Briefly describe the intended project and proposed land disturbing activity including number of units and structures to be constructed and infrastructure required.

-Contour intervals of five feet (5') or less showing present conditions and proposed contours resulting from land disturbing activity.

-existing drainage ways, including intermittent All (3)

-wet-weather.
-Include any designated floodways or flood plains.

-A general description of existing land cover; individual trees and shrubs do not need to be identified.
+- (1.)
+Project Description Briefly describe the intended project and proposed land disturbing activity including number of units and structures to be constructed and infrastructure required. - (2.)
+Contour intervals of five (5) feet or less showing present conditions and proposed contours resulting from land disturbing activity. - (3.)
+All existing drainage ways, including intermittent and wet-weather.
+Include any designated floodways or flood plains. - (4.)
+A general description of existing land cover; individual trees and shrubs do not need to be identified. - (5.)
 Stands of existing trees as they are to be preserved upon project completion, specifying their general location on the property.
 Differentiation shall be made between existing trees to be preserved, trees to be removed and proposed planted trees.
 Tree protection measures must be identified, and the diameter of the area involved must also be identified on the plan and shown in feet per inches.
 Information shall be supplied concerning the proposed destruction of exceptional and historic trees in setbacks and buffer strips, where they exist.
-Complete landscape plans may be submitted separately but must meet guidelines established in chapter 5 of title 11 of the municipal code.
-The plan must include the sequence of implementation for tree protection measures.

-Limit of disturbance showing approximate limits of proposed

-clearing, grading and filling.

-Drainage area map showing pre- and post-development stormwater leaving any portion of the site.

-A general description of existing soil types and characteristics and any anticipated soil erosion and sedimentation problems resulting from existing characteristics.

-Location, size, details, and layout of proposed stormwater (9)management improvements.
+Complete landscape plans may be submitted separately but must meet guidelines established in Chapter 5 of Title 11 of the Municipal Code.
+The Plan must include the sequence of implementation for tree protection measures. - (6.)
+Limit of disturbance showing approximate limits of proposed clearing, grading and filling. - (7.)
+Drainage area map showing pre and post development stormwater leaving any portion of the site. - (8.)
+A general description of existing soil types and characteristics and any anticipated soil erosion and sediment problems resulting from existing characteristics. - (9.)
+Location, size, details, and layout of proposed stormwater management improvements.
 Provide appropriate details such as a profile through the principal spillway with cut-off trench, anti-seep control, trash rack details, compaction/backfill details or notes, riser detail, outlet stabilization, and emergency spillway detail for detention ponds and other details/sections as needed for the contractor to build the structures.